ASzc/eldrow/README.md

                         .b... ....s (default: .....)
   -i KNOWN_NON_POSITIONS, --known-non-positions KNOWN_NON_POSITIONS
                         Specify any positions/columns that are known to NOT contain a particular letter.
+Multiple overlapping
-Same syntax as --known- positions (default: .....)
+                        patterns can be entered via sequential uses of this argument.
+Same syntax as --known-positions (default:
+                        ['.....'])
 ```

 ## Generating word lists